Facts about Amelia Earhart

 Amelia Earhart Biography

-Amelia Earhart was married to publisher George Putnam from 1931 until her death… She was awarded the Distinguished Flying Cross by Congress in 1932 (the DFC was later restricted to military recipients only)… Amelia Earhart was sometimes called “Lady Lindy,” a reference to famous flier Charles Lindbergh, the first man to fly solo across the Atlantic… Amelia Earhart has been played onscreen by Diane Keaton (in the 1994 TV movie Amelia Earhart: The Final Flight), by Amy Adams (in Night at the Museum: Battle of the Smithsonian, 2009) and by Hilary Swank (in Amelia, 2009).
+Amelia Earhart was married to publisher George Putnam from 1931 until her death.
+They had no children… Amelia Earhart was awarded the Distinguished Flying Cross by Congress in 1932 (the DFC was later restricted to military recipients only)… Amelia Earhart was sometimes called “Lady Lindy,” a reference to famous flier Charles Lindbergh, the first man to fly solo across the Atlantic… Amelia Earhart has been played onscreen by Diane Keaton (in the 1994 TV movie Amelia Earhart: The Final Flight), by Amy Adams (in Night at the Museum: Battle of the Smithsonian, 2009) and by Hilary Swank (in Amelia, 2009).